The TRAPPIST-1 Habitable Atmosphere Intercomparison (THAI). Part III: Simulated Observables -- The return of the spectrum: Transmission Spectra

 Comparisons between all GCMs in a single panel is shown in Fig. \ref{Fig:specvar}.
 In panels A (Hab~1) and B (Hab~2) are shown each ExoCAM transmission spectrum (black lines) and the median spectrum (blue line) with the associated 1--sigma error (blue error bars).
 ExoCAM was selected for this example as it is the GCM showing the largest variability.
 In panels C (Hab~1) and D (Hab~2) the spectra of the variability relative to noise for 50 transits and for the four GCMs are shown.

 As a summary, in the case of TRAPPIST-1e it seems predictions of the atmospheric variability introduced by clouds for an N$_2$ or CO$_2$-dominated atmosphere are within the measurements noise for a reasonable number of transits ($<$~50) regardless of the GCM used to simulate this temporal and spatial variability.
-However, if in the fortunate event \citep[albeit unlikely; see the discussion in][]{gillon2020trappist1} that a similar exoplanet were to be found closer, the noise will be reduced.
+However, if in the fortunate event \citep[albeit unlikely; see the discussion in][]{gillon2020trappist1} that a similar exoplanet were to be found closer to Earth, the noise will be reduced.
 In that case the atmospheric variability could be a possible proxy for the presence of clouds via the temporal changes of the continuum level relative to the relatively stationary strong absorption peaks.
 Without such variability, a continuum level corresponding to a cloud deck, an atmospheric refraction limit or a planet's surface may not be discernible.
 Additionally, ExoCAM simulations produce systematically higher variability in the synthetic spectra compared to that in the three other models, while the UM tends to produce the lowest variability.
 LMD-G and ROCKE-3D are in the middle.
 We recommend that these differences in variability are taken into account when using a single GCM for future studies.
-Finally, \cite{Sergeev21_THAI} have noticed that the time scale of this periodic variability differs between the models (see their Fig. 11).
+Finally, \cite{Sergeev21_THAI} have noticed that the time scale of this periodic variability differs between the models (see their Fig. 12).
 The tendency being the same for Hab~1 and Hab~2 with ExoCAM showing the longest period of 12.5 orbits for both cases, followed by LMD-G with 11.1 and 7.7 orbits, respectively, ROCKE-3D with 2.3 and 3 orbits, respectively and UM with 1.1 and 2.5 orbits, respectively.
 With real atmospheric data it is unknown what this period would be within this 1 to 12.5 orbit range.
-As a result, it is not clear if observing consecutive transits or scattered one would have any impact on the atmospheric characterization.
+As a result, it is not clear if observing consecutive transits or scattered ones would have any impact on the atmospheric characterization.
+Finally, it is worth noting that while TRAPPIST-1e lies between the fast and Rhines rotation regimes \citep{Turbet21_THAI, Sergeev21_THAI}, planets with longer orbital periods that remain in synchronous rotation will transition from the Rhines rotation regime to a slow rotation regime, which increases the symmetry of temperature and winds about the substellar point \citep{Haqq_Misra2018}.
+However, how the atmospheric variability across transits would be affected by the change of atmospheric regime remains to be explored.